 The most often asked question is how do I frame my artwork.

 Professional Framing.
 The best way to get the custom look you want is to take it to a professional framer.
 If you have never been it can be daunting.
 And the costs quickly add up.
-Make sure you have a good referral for a framer so you know they are not trying to upsell you.
-Adding multiple mat borders certainly enhance the piece but can add t the size and cost.
-The prices go up very quickly and even when they offer a discount in often costs more than the print or canvas reproduction.
-But for sentimental pieces it is definitely worth the investment.
+Make sure you have a good referral for a framer.
+I have an excellent referral if you are looking for one in San Diego.
+For sentimental pieces it is definitely worth the investment.

 "Ready to Hang" Framed prints.
-This is most convenient way and affordable way to go but you are limited frame colors.
+This is most convenient way and affordable way to go but you are limited frame colors from manufacturer.

 Framing Prints on a budget?
 The source I recommend most often is Utrecht art supplies.
 You want to make sure you order the frame by measuring your artwork and making sure that if there is a mat border you get inside dimensions of the mat boarder so that your art fits correctly.